Kryptos K4 Appendix

 Gate verification

-The gate is fixed by position and fully verifiable.
-The complete 97-bit gate is solved as X cap + Y + Z1 + Z2.
+The gate is fixed by position under the declared rule set, plaintext-independent by construction.
+The complete 97-bit gate is reproduced as X cap + Y + Z1 + Z2.

 Falsification batteries

-Current summary used in publication: Y-template 31/31 with 0/100k null success, plus multiple structural controls that fail to reproduce the same fit family.
+Current summary used in publication: Y-template 31/31 with 0/100k null success, the rose rule's survived fourth-term test (above), and multiple structural controls that fail to reproduce the same fit family.
+The public download bundle includes negative_tests_summary.txt for reader-facing controls.